v6d-io/v6d/docs/notes/cloud-native/deploy-kubernetes.rst

 References
 ----------

-Besides deploying and managing vineyard cluster, the operator is responsible for scheduling workloads on vineyard to optimize the data sharing between tasks in workflows and triggering required data movement/ transformation tasks as well, we list the detailed references and examples in :code:`vineyard-operator`.
+In addition to deploying and managing the vineyard cluster, the operator plays a crucial role in scheduling workloads on vineyard.
+This optimizes data sharing between tasks in workflows and triggers necessary data movement or transformation tasks.
+Detailed references and examples can be found in :code:`vineyard-operator`.

-To ease the interaction with vineyard on Kubernetes, we provide a command-line tool :code:`vineyardctl` which automate many boilerplate configuration that required during deploying workflows with vineyard on Kubernetes.
+To simplify interactions with vineyard on Kubernetes, we offer a command-line tool, :code:`vineyardctl`, which automates much of the boilerplate configuration required when deploying workflows with vineyard on Kubernetes.

 .. panels::
    :header: text-center